What is Hospice Care?

 Things to note:

-- Hospice staff and volunteers offer a specialized knowledge of medical care, including pain management
+Hospice staff and volunteers offer specialized knowledge of medical care, including pain management and symptom relief.

-- Hospice deals with the emotional, social and spiritual impact of the disease on the patient and the patient’s family and friends
+Hospice addresses the emotional, social, and spiritual impact of the disease on the patient, their family, and friends.

-Hospice is not a place but a way of caring for a dying person.
-The vast majority of hospice care is provided in the patient’s home, a family member’s home or in nursing homes.
+Hospice is not a place, but a way of caring for a person who is dying.
+The vast majority of hospice care is provided in the patient’s home, a family member’s home, or in nursing homes.
 Inpatient hospice facilities are also sometimes available to assist with caregiving.

 MYTH: Hospice is where you go when there is “nothing else to be done.”